Equivariant aspects of singular instanton Floer homology: Instanton Floer homology groups for knots

-\begin{definition} Define $\cH$ to be the category whose objects are pairs $(Y,K)$ where $Y$ is an integer homology 3-sphere and $K\subset Y$ is an oriented based knot, and whose morphisms are negative definite cobordisms of pairs $(W,S):(Y,K)\to (Y',K')$ in the sense of Definition \ref{def:negdef}, equipped with an embedded arc on $S$ connecting the basepoints of $K$ and $K'$. $\diamd$ \end{definition}
+\begin{definition} Define $\cH$ to be the category whose objects are pairs $(Y,K)$ where $Y$ is an integer homology 3-sphere and $K\subset Y$ is an oriented based knot, and whose morphisms are negative definite cobordisms of pairs $(W,S):(Y,K)\to (Y',K')$ in the sense of Definition \ref{def:negdef}, equipped with an embedded arc on $S$ connecting the basepoints of $K$ and $K'$.
+Composition of morphisms in this category is defined by composing cobordisms. $\diamd$ \end{definition}

 For any category with a notion of chain homotopy, we define the associated {\emph{homotopy category}} to be the category with the same objects, but whose morphisms are chain homotopy equivalences of morphisms.
 We have the following analogue of \cite[Theorem 7.11]{donaldson-book}.